-It is a coincidence that we are launching the TEEMP in year in which the globe has been challenged by a pandemic whose coverage and impacts were never before confronted by humanity.
+It is a coincidence that we are launching the TEEMP in year in which the globe has been challenged by a pandemic, whose extent and impacts have never before been confronted by humanity.
 It is a stark reminder of the significance of the energy sector for our very existence.
-As people were continuously reminded to wash their hands, we are reminded of the access to affordable and clean energy that is needed to pump water and make it accessible to people.
-Furthermore, this is a time where we are reminded that energy supply must be very reliable to keep lifesaving equipments working without interruption.
+As we are continuously reminded to wash our hands, we are reminded of the need for clean, affordable energy to pump water and make it accessible.
+Furthermore, this is a time where we are reminded that energy supply must be very reliable in order to keep lifesaving equipment working without interruption.

-I commend this master plan and the information it contained to your attention and wish that the impacts it will make would be for the benefit of all.
+I commend this master plan and the information it contains, and hope that its impacts will benefit all.

-'Ofa atu,
+'Ofa atu

 Hon.
-Dr. Pohiva Tu’ionetoa Prime Minister of Tonga July, 2020
+Dr Pohiva Tu’ionetoa Prime Minister of Tonga July, 2020

+Executive summary